 Feel like throwing everything out?
-Yeah I thought not.
-However it’s the mildews food source, so instead you’ll have to get rid of the water source.
-That means drying out your home and eliminating any moisture and dampness.
+Unfortunately, it’s the mildews food source, which means you’ll have to get rid of the water source.
+To do this requires you to dry out your home and eliminate any moisture and dampness.

 Are you renting?

 You should tell your landlord (in writing) as they have a duty to maintain the rental in reasonable repair, which includes mould.
 For more information head to tenants.org to find out what your rights and responsibilities are.

 Here’s a quick list of things you can do:

 - Make sure you have ventilation leaving doors and windows open on dry days.